fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 <img width="411" alt="Screenshot 2023-05-29 at 11 47 49" src="https://github.com/fernandezbaptiste/Your-First-Contribution/assets/83458751/4a0f5bbc-854a-4df0-845d-fa8266414264">

-3️⃣ Open your terminal
+3️⃣ Open your terminal.

 4️⃣ Use your terminal to move to a folder where you want to put the cloned project (using more technical language, this is called moving to a directory of your choice). 📁

-5️⃣ Type `git clone` and then paste the URL copied earlier
+5️⃣ Type `git clone` and then paste the URL copied earlier.

 You normally should have written
 `git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY`

-6️⃣ Press Enter
+6️⃣ Press Enter.

 ## 3. Open the File and Make changes

 The entire project is now on your computer!

-1️⃣ On your terminal, make sure that you are in the project (or directory 😉) by running: `cd Your-First-Contribution`
+1️⃣ On your terminal, make sure that you are in the project (or directory 😉) by running: `cd Your-First-Contribution`.

 2️⃣ Open the `OurStory.txt` file in a text editor or on your favourite IDE (aka VS Code, Atom, PyCharm, Sublime etc).